Topic: Large Dependencies Should Not Be Bundled

 We decided to add charts.js to dependencies in order to be able to use our package without having to manually install additional libraries.
 But we will discuss in the team the possibility of changing that.

-Hire our experts to help you design or build a dedicated project.
+Hire our experts to build a dedicated project.
+We'll analyze your business requirements, for free.

 - User: Pro